oddbird/oddsite/content/2016/10/11/sitepoint.rst

 and hoping to sound intelligent.
 Thanks for asking the questions!

-  “To be clear:
+    To be clear:
-  now that we have border-box sizing, grid math can be much simpler.
+    now that we have border-box sizing,
+    grid math can be much simpler.
     Complex math is only required
     if you are using margin-based gutters.
-  Move your gutters into padding, and the math is simple.
+    Move your gutters into padding,
+    and the math is simple.
     That's why I don't use Susy
     (or any grid system)
     much any more.
     ``percentage(1/5)`` works great in Sass -
-  and flexbox takes care of the rest.”
+    and flexbox takes care of the rest.

 |btn-link|